VincyJovitha01/T-FLIPFLOP-POSEDGE/README.md

 **TIMING DIGRAMS FOR FLIP FLOPS**
 ![image](https://github.com/VincyJovitha01/T-FLIPFLOP-POSEDGE/assets/147121113/03ceaa2a-3404-443c-944f-a41f44f6e668)

-**RESULTS**
+## RESULT
  Hence, T flipflop using verilog and validating their functionality using their functional tables is implemented.